kivy/kivy/doc/sources/installation/installation-windows.rst

 Send-to method
 ^^^^^^^^^^^^

-You can launch a .py file with Python using the Send-to menu:
+You can launch a .py file with Python using the *Send to* menu:

 #.
-Browse to the ``python.exe`` file you want to use.
+Browse to the ``python.exe`` you want to use.
 Right click on it and
    copy it.
 #.
-Open Windows explorer (File explorer in Windows 8), and to go the address
+Open Windows Explorer (the file explorer in Windows 8), and to go the address
    'shell:sendto'.
 You should get the special Windows directory `SendTo`
 #.
 Paste the previously copied ``python.exe`` file **as a shortcut**.
 #.
 Rename it to python <python-version>.
 E.g. ``python27-x64``